sholladay/sky/README.md

 > HTTP requests with fetch made easy

-Sky is an HTTP client built on [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), designed to simplify common use cases, such as making requests that send or receive JSON, as well as error handling.
+Sky is an experimental HTTP client built on [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), designed to simplify common use cases, such as making requests that send or receive JSON, reusing options between requests, and handling errors.

-It is made by one of the [Ky](https://github.com/sindresorhus/ky) maintainers and leverages years of experience to improve upon its design.
-Features from Sky will be ported to Ky where possible.
+Sky is based on years of experience maintaining [Ky](https://github.com/sindresorhus/ky) and is a complete rewrite from scratch with the goal of improving upon its design.
+Improvements will be ported to Ky where feasible.

 ## Why?

- - Timeout option
+ - Timeout option to cancel requests that take too long
- - Functional, modern internals
+ - Automatic retries for failed requests, with fine-grained control of when and why
+ - Automatic body parsing for both succesful and error responses
+ - Robust internals, with a functional design that avoids request cloning
- - Discrete error types with helpful messages
+ - Dedicated error types with helpful messages, including `NetworkError`, `TimeoutError`, and more
  - Network errors indentify when [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS) may be the cause

 ## Install